+'''

-1 really fast.
+really fast.
 I have been told that before.

-2 Mr. Lothson said that Dimitrios 3 Pagourtzis checked the terms and conditions box saying 4 that he was over 21.
-I want to be very clear that we 5 think that is far from enough, but in the in our 6 petition we say in Footnote 4 in Paragraph 74: 7 Documents produced by LuckyGunner in response to 8 subpoena calling for all documents related to purchases 9 by Pagourtzis appear to contain no indication or record 10 that this terms and conditions box was even checked off.
-11 So, that is in our petition.
-So, I just 12 want to make that correction for the record.
-But with 13 regard to the terms and conditions box, just as 14 Your Honor indicated, this is present on every website 15 on every web store that is checked off; and it doesn't 16 give an option to the purchaser to say I'm less than 18 17 years old, I'm less than 21, or to even enter the 18 customer's birthdate.
-All one of the many terms and 19 conditions that once you check off the box is that I am 20 under the age of I'm not under the age of 21.
-21 And what I have analogized this to is if 22 we were if LuckyGunner was selling ammunition in a 23 brick and mortar store and a 12-year-old walks in and 24 the clerk has a blindfold on so the clerk doesn't know 25 the age of this customer and the clerk just says to the
+1

+Mr. Lothson said that Dimitrios

+2

+Pagourtzis checked the terms and conditions box saying

+3

+that he was over 21.
+I want to be very clear that we

+4

+think that is far from enough, but in the -- in our

+5

+6

+petition we say in Footnote 4 in Paragraph 74:

+7

+Documents produced by LuckyGunner in response to

+8

+subpoena calling for all documents related to purchases

+9

+by Pagourtzis appear to contain no indication or record

+10

+that this terms and conditions box was even checked off.

+So, that is in our petition.
+So, I just

+11

+12

+want to make that correction for the record.
+But with

+regard to the terms and conditions box, just as

+13

+Your Honor indicated, this is present on every website

+14

+on every web store that is checked off; and it doesn't

+15

+16

+give an option to the purchaser to say I'm less than 18

+17

+years old, I'm less than 21, or to even enter the

+customer's birthdate.
+All -- one of the many terms and

+18

+19

+conditions that once you check off the box is that I am

+20

+under the age of -- I'm not under the age of 21.

+And what I have analogized this to is if

+21

+22

+we were -- if LuckyGunner was selling ammunition in a

+23

+brick and mortar store and a 12-year-old walks in and

+24

+the clerk has a blindfold on so the clerk doesn't know

+25

+the age of this customer and the clerk just says to the

+'''

-1 customer, check this box that says you're over 21, that 2 would clearly be illegal.
-That would clearly be the 3 defendant being deliberately ignorant to the age of the 4 customer, and Fifth Circuit is very clear.
-5 Fifth Circuit is very clear.
-When a 6 defendant is sticks their head in the sand to avoid 7 knowing the very fact that determines whether the 8 transaction is legal or illegal, that constitutes 9 deliberate ignorance; and deliberate ignorance is the 10 equivalent of a knowing violation of law.
-And I do want 11 to address before I get into some of the other issues 12 the Phillips v.
-LuckyGunner case that Mr. Lothson 13 addressed.
-14 In that case the purchaser was an adult, 15 and the purchaser was 24 years old.
-This was the mass 16 shooter the would be mass shooter that killed 12 17 people in Aurora, Colorado.
-He was someone who bought a 18 lot of ammunition on LuckyGunner.com, and the plaintiffs 19 there alleged that the large amount of ammunition that 20 the defendant that the customer bought should have 21 clued LuckyGunner in.
-So, they should have asked 22 LuckyGunner about the intent for this large amount of 23 ammunition or the you know, like, get into the mental 24 state of the customer.
-And that is really a very far 25 state of the customer.
-And that is really a very far cry from what we're alleging here.
+customer, check this box that says you're over 21, that 1 would clearly be illegal.
+That would clearly be the 2 defendant being deliberately ignorant to the age of the 3 customer, and Fifth Circuit is very clear.
+4 5 Fifth Circuit is very clear.
+6 defendant is -- sticks their head in the sand to avoid 7 knowing the very fact that determines whether the 8 transaction is legal or illegal, that constitutes 9 deliberate ignorance; and deliberate ignorance is the 10 equivalent of a knowing violation of law.
+And I do want to address before I get into some of the other issues 11 12 the Phillips v.
+LuckyGunner case that Mr. Lothson addressed.
+13 14 In that case the purchaser was an adult, and the purchaser was 24 years old.
+This was the mass 15 16 shooter -- the would be mass shooter that killed 12 people in Aurora, Colorado.
+He was someone who bought a 17 18 lot of ammunition on LuckyGunner.com, and the plaintiffs 19 there alleged that the large amount of ammunition that 20 the defendant -- that the customer bought should have 21 clued LuckyGunner in.
+So, they should have asked 22 LuckyGunner about the intent for this large amount of ammunition or the -- you know, like, get into the mental 23 24 state of the customer.
+And that is really a very far 25 cry from what we're alleging here.